CarolinaCobo/styx/README.md

 * Form Fields
   * The form fields have instructions and form validation that will notify the users when the form has been filled out incorrectly.
 * Category Form Field
   * Dropdown menu that allows the super user to choose the category for the product they are adding,
 * SKU Form Field
 * Product Name Form Field
-  * Nme of the product the user wants to add.
+  * Name of the product the user wants to add.
 * Product Description Form Field
   * Description that will be displayed when a user is buying on the site.
 * Price Form Field
   * The price the item.
 * Image URL Form Field
   * Image URLs should start with http:// and can be also copied and pasted.
   * If the image is stored on the user computer in use, super users can use the Select Image button to search their files and upload the image from there.
 * Select Image Button
   * Allows super users to search through their computer files and upload an image from those rather than use the image URL.
 * Cancel Button
   * Directs users back to the All Products page.
 * Add Product Button
   * Adds the new item to the database, it will be available across all the pages.